Tool Calling

 name

-: The name of the function that the LLM will call.description
+property is the name of the function that the LLM will call. - The

-: A description of what the function does.
-This is used by the LLM to determine if it should call the function.handler
+property is a description of what the function does.
+This is used by the LLM to determine if it should call the function. - The

 and is expected to return aPromise